 The other party's insurance company will send an adjuster while you are in hospital, attempting to get you to sign a settlement agreement.
 This is usually a very small amount, which will not cover all your financial losses.
 Do not sign anything and do not make statements to the insurance adjuster.
 They may be recorded and used against you later.

-A personal injury lawyer knows how to negotiate with big insurance company.
+A personal injury lawyer knows how to negotiate with big insurance companies.
 They prepare a solid case containing unshakeable evidence, such as:

 Most insurance companies do not want to end up in court.
 But even if they do not accept a fair settlement amount, experienced car accident attorneys can win your personal injury lawsuit.

-At Wright & Gray Personal injury Law, we know how devastating a car accident can be for the victims.
+At Wright & Gray, we know how devastating a car accident can be for the victims.
 They suffer physical pain and emotional distress.
 They are worried about the mounting hospital bills and the fact that their regular income has stopped coming in.

 We will make sure that all your financial losses are accounted for and included in your claim, together with the compensation you deserve for pain and suffering.
 We work on a contingency fee basis, so you don't have to pay any upfront fees.
 Contact us now for a free case review: 888-912-4944.